ahnpj/security-operations-workflows/siem-detections-and-log-analysis/README.md

 > 👉 **Follow the workflow execution first**
 Begin with `workflow-execution.md` inside a workflow folder to see how logs were analyzed, detection queries were built, and suspicious activity was validated step by step using SIEM search techniques and investigative methodology.

+> 👉 **See what files exist in each workflow folder**
+For a complete breakdown of every standard file included in a workflow execution — including what each document contains, how it supports automation and detection engineering workflows, and how the documentation is structured — see the **[Workflow Documentation Structure](#workflow-documentation-structure)** section below.

+> 👉 **See which workflow executions currently exist in this category**
+For a list of all automation and log processing executions currently included in this folder, along with a description of what each workflow demonstrates and which operational skills it focuses on, see the **[What’s in This Folder](#whats-in-this-folder)** section below.

 > **Terminology used in this category:**
 > **Workflows** refer to common security operations tasks (such as traffic filtering or session reconstruction).